Final Summary Report Sample Clauses

 AutoNDA by SimpleDocs

 Final Summary Report.
-27 CONTRACTOR shall submit, in a format approved by ADMINISTRATOR, a 28 Final Summary Report for each referred Participant and/or Participant Family, 1 no later than fifteen (15) calendar days of last contact with the Participant 2 and/or Participant Family, which shall include, but no be limited to:
+26 11.3.1 CONTRACTOR shall submit, in a format approved by 27 ADMINISTRATOR, a Final Summary Report for each referred Participant and maintain 28 said Final Summary Report in the Participant’s case record.
+CONTRACTOR shall WCE0718-00 Page 33 of 41 May 1, 2018 EXHIBIT A 1 submit report to ADMINISTRATOR within fifteen (15) calendar days of last contact 2 with the Participant and/or Participant’s family and shall include, but are not 3 limited to, the following:

 Final Summary Report.
 All expected results shall be summarized and presented in the Final Summary Report to the City.
 The report shall include at a minimum the following: • Executive summaryStudy objectivesDescription of methodology • Inventory of all roads • Current pavement conditions for each street functional classification • Current pavement conditions in each Council District • Total amount of centerline and lane miles surveyed • Network OCI & PCI A draft of the Final Summary Report shall be presented at 75% completion of the data collection.
 The City will provide comments if additional information is needed that they want presented as part of the Final submittal.
 After review by the City, the Consultant will make all the necessary changes and submit a digital copy of the report.
 All documents and data produced for this project shall be considered property of the city.
 The consultant will also be available to attend the presentation of the data and the final summary report to the City of San Diego’s Council Committees and City Council to respond to any technical questions regarding the assessment and results.